 A worldwide revolution against injustice and racism has taken all over.
 People are calling for equality, justice, and anti-racism and traits.
-That’s what Islam has called for and practiced more than 1400 years ago.
+That’s what Islam has called for and was practiced more than 1400 years ago.
 All we need to do is to practice Islamic principles.

-Islam’s message to the world was loud and clear; that Allah the Almighty has accorded every member of human race honor and dignity:
+Islam’s message to the world was loud and clear; that Allah the Almighty has accorded every member of the human race honor and dignity:

 And We have indeed honored the children of Adam and carried them on land and sea and provided for them of the good things and preferred them over much of what We have created, with [definite] preference.

-Prophet Muhammad (PBUH) condemned racism
+Prophet Muhammad (PBUH) teachings about racism

 “O, people!
 You are all to Adam, and Adam was made of dust.
 No Arab is to be preferred over a non-Arab except by his piety.”

 These simple words eloquently denounced any form of racism in Islam.
 Islam never focused on a person’s color but their merits.

 “Allah does not look at your images or your colors.
 He looks at your hearts (intentions) and your deeds.
 Creatures are the dependents of Allah.
 And the closest among them to Allah is indeed the most useful to His dependents.”
 (Muslim)

-Thus, when his Arab Companion Abu Dharr called Bilal’ son of the black woman’, the Prophet (PBUH)) got angry and told him: ‘You are a man who has ignorance in him.’
+Thus, when his Arab Companion Abu Dharr called Bilal’ son of the black woman, the Prophet (PBUH)) got angry and told him: ‘You are a man who has ignorance in him.’
 Abu Dharr felt such great remorse that he put his cheek on the ground and asked Bilal to tread on his other cheek if he’d like to.

-يَا أَيُّهَا النَّاسُ إِنَّا خَلَقْنَاكُمْ مِنْ ذَكَرٍ وَأُنْثَىٰ وَجَعَلْنَاكُمْ شُعُوبًا وَقَبَائِلَ لِتَعَارَفُوا ۚ إِنَّ أَكْرَمَكُمْ عِنْدَ اللَّهِ أَتْقَاكُمْ ۚ إِنَّ اللَّهَ عَلِيمٌ خَبِيرٌ13 الحجرات
+يَا أَيُّهَا النَّاسُ إِنَّا خَلَقْنَاكُمْ مِنْ ذَكَرٍ وَأُنْثَىٰ وَجَعَلْنَاكُمْ شُعُوبًا وَقَبَائِلَ لِتَعَارَفُوا ۚ إِنَّ أَكْرَمَكُمْ عِنْدَ اللَّهِ أَتْقَاكُمْ ۚ إِنَّ اللَّهَ عَلِيمٌ خَبِيرٌ

-Honor Humanity not Races
+Honor Humanity, not Races

 Malcolm X, who had lived a life victimized by racism, was fascinated by the idea of the world without racism.
 After he visited Mecca for pilgrimage, he narrated in his autobiography:

-“Never have I witnessed such sincere hospitality and overwhelming spirit of true brotherhood as is practiced by people of all colors, and races.
-Here in this Ancient Holy Land, the home of Abraham, Muhammad and all the other Prophets of the Holy Scriptures.
+“Never have I witnessed such sincere hospitality and overwhelming spirit of true brotherhood as is practiced by people of all colors and races, here in this Ancient Holy Land, the home of Abraham, Muhammad, and all the other Prophets of the Holy Scriptures.
 For the past week, I have been utterly speechless and spellbound by the graciousness I see displayed all around me by people of all colors.